Promoting Diversity and Inclusion

 Expanding Childcare Leave to Male Employees

-Changing family patterns are bringing an increase in households in which both parents work full-time outside the home.
-Kyocera Corporation is developing a culture that encourages employees, regardless of gender, to be involved in childcare in a way that allows work/life balance.
-We understand our employees' need to balance work and family commitments, and we encourage our male employees to be infvolved in the care of their children.
-In FY2022, 65 male employees have taken childcare leave.
+Changing family structures are bringing an increase in households in which both parents work full-time outside the home.
+Kyocera Corporation is developing a culture that encourages employees, regardless of gender, to be involved in childcare in a way that allows work-life balance.
+We understand that our employees need to balance work and family commitments, and we encourage our male employees to be involved in parenting their children.
+Our approaches have led to an increase in the ratio of eligible male employees taking childcare leave from 3.6% in FY2020 to 21.2% in FY2023.
+We set a goal to achieve 50% by FY 2026.
+Through management seminars and other efforts, we continue to create a work environment in which all employees feel comfortable taking childcare leave.

 System | Details | |